Skip to main content

 2. Try out using Hasura Cloud

-Hasura is an open-source engine that provides real-time querying and subscription capabilities for connected databases.
-Using Hasura, you can easily test the Indexer API.
+Hasura is an open-source engine that provides real-time query and subscription capabilities against connected databases.
+You can use Hasura to test the Indexer API easily.

 Click the link below to access Hasura Cloud.